Bylaws of the Will County Beekeepers Association

 SECTION 4 - VOTING METHOD

 OPTION A. Election of officers shall be by controlled ballot.
 All members in good standing shall be eligible to cast a ballot.
 Members unable to attend the November meeting may cast an “absentee” ballot.
 All absentee ballots must be in a sealed, unmarked envelope and received by the Secretary prior to the November meeting.
 A non-candidate member will tally all ballots and two impartial organization members will verify the results.
-Vote totals and the new organization officers shall be introduced prior to ending the November meeting.
-Votes on other issues may be conducted by any appropriate method that insures a fair determination of a majority decision of eligible voting members as determined by the officers.
+Vote totals and the new organization officers shall be introduced prior to the end of the November meeting.
+Votes on other issues may be conducted by any appropriate method that ensures a fair determination of a majority decision of eligible voting members as determined by the officers.

 OPTION B. Election of officers shall be by any means that allows the general membership to participate, including: Voting by closed paper ballot, voting by internet, voting by email, voting with For/Against for uncontested positions, etc.